 Amy Winehouse.
 Love her or hate her, singing legend doesn’t leave anyone careless.
 Her life is a disastrous rollercoaster but after all there is her talent.
 Singer and songwriter, the queen of soul, jazz, rock-n-roll and R&B. If she asks, if you have ever been in love, don’t say yes.
 There has never been a woman so deeply in love.

-Amy Winehouse is British singer-songwriter and is known for her electric mix of various musical genres – soul, jazz, rock-n-roll and some R&B. She is the first British artist to win five Grammy Awards, including three of the”Big Four”: Best New Artist, Record of the Year and Song of the Year.
+Amy Winehouse was British singer-songwriter known for her electric mix of various musical genres – soul, jazz, rock-n-roll and some R&B. She was the first British artist to win five Grammy Awards, including three of the”Big Four”: Best New Artist, Record of the Year and Song of the Year.

 Amy Jade Winehouse was born in the Southgate area of Enfield, London on 14th of September in 1983.
 She was raised in a Jewish family of four: her father Mitchell, taxi driver, her mother Janis, pharmacist, and her older brother Alex.
 Little Amy’s singing started off by singing Sinatra songs she heard around the house.
 Her father Mitch used to sing around the house when babysitting his children.
 By the time she was old enough to go to school she took a constant of singing to the point that teachers found it difficult keeping her quiet in class.